hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 The output shows the IP address of the host it is deployed on.
 If you repeat your requests, you will see that the IP address changes.

-* Note: if you would like to access NGINX from outside your cluster, you should set up a load balancer in your environment that maps to an active port `8080` on your clients (or whichever port you have configured for NGINX to listen on).
+* Note: if you would like to access NGINX from outside your cluster, you can set up a load balancer in your environment that maps to an active port `8080` on your clients (or whichever port you have configured for NGINX to listen on).
   You can then send your requests directly to your external load balancer.

 [alloc-fs]: /docs/commands/alloc/fs.html
 [consul-template]: https://github.com/hashicorp/consul-template#consul-template